 Administrative Review: File Review Yes No TA Provided N/A Documentation/Procedures to Review, if applicable Issues Found and Documentation Collected/ Supporting Notes 1.
 Are the grantee's files complete and is all information current?
 Review the grantee's award files for the current grant year and past 3 grant years to ensure they have the following documents, if applicable.
-Signed award document Special Conditions Progress Reports
+Signed award document Special Conditions

-2. Is pro informa maintain tion being Financial Reports Approved Application (budget, narratives, and other required documentation) Budget Amendment (s) Review record of inventory and observe the actual inventory.
-Purchase orders applicat - 1 h 1 -1 Invoices, serial numbers, and/or proof of purchase If the approved award budget includes salary and fringe benefit costs, ensure that adequate payroll and time and attendance records are maintained.
-Review payroll and time and attendance records for each grant for the last three to six pay periods and determine if these documents adequately support the costs for salaries and fringe benefits charged to the grant.
-These records should clearly identify the specific project or programs worked on by each grant funded employee.
-Review Review YES NO TA Provided N/A Documentation/Procedures to Review, if applicable Issues Found and Documentation Collected/ Supporting Notes as origin propose el ing duties hally d?
-Through discussion, observations, and review of documentation, verify that key personnel identified in the project are actually working on the project and that any changes have been approved.
+2. Is proinformat maintain applicab tion being ned, if ☐ Progress Reports ☐ Financial Reports ☐ Approved Application (budget, narratives, and other required documentation) ☐ Budget Amendment (s) Review record of inventory and observe the actual inventory. ☐ Purchase orders ☐ Invoices, serial numbers, and/or proof of purchase ☐ Liquidation policy maintained. documents Review adequate payroll a ly suppor nd time an d attendance for salaries ringe benefit costs, ensure that adequate payroll and time and attered records for each grant for the last three to six pay periods and do and fringe benefits charged to the grant.
+These records should clant funded employee. letermine if these Adminis Review/ Review YES NO TA Provided N/A Documentation/Procedures to Review, if applicable Issues Found and Documentation Collected/ Supporting Notes 3.
+Are keepersonne performi as origin proposed el ing duties ally Through discussion, observations, and review of documentation, verify that key personnel identified in the project are actually working on the project and that any changes have been approved.
 Verify that you have reviewed and conducted the following activities: Grant application Interview key personnel Civil Rights Training /Compliance Confidentiality Policy Release of Information Have the grantee provide time sheets from the most recent three to six pay periods for its grant-funded employees.
 The time sheets should report 100% of the employee's time, and actual hours worked on the award project.
 If the employee is funded by multiple sources, time sheets should reflect distribution of time.
 Timesheets should be signed (either in writing or electronically) by the employee and/or supervisor.
 5. Are personnel charges in line with what was proposed in the approved budget?
-Review personnel timesheets to ensure that charges related to staffing are in line with the proposed budget using the following documents: Personnel timesheets Approved budget Overtime approval documentation 6.
-Does the grantee maintain documents supporting approved/awarded expenditures?
+Review personnel timesheets to ensure that charges related to staffing are in line with the proposed budget using the following documents: Personnel timesheets Approved budget Overtime approval documentation Timesheets are detailed and include employee's signature.
+6. Does the grantee maintain documents supporting approved/awarded expenditures?
 Have the grantee provide cumulative budget to actual amounts for each approved budget category, as of the most recent quarter end.
 This will be in the form of a general ledger or in some cases a manual spreadsheet.
 Review the most recent auditor certification of fiscal responsibility letter.
+Expenditures documented with invoices and receipts, check requests, percentages charged to the grant are outlined on documentation Administrative Notes S: The following questions